Pritam918/Networking-Labs/CCNA/Enterprise Corporate Network Infrastructure Design & Implementation/README.md

 The network has been configured, tested, and verified successfully.

 ## Designed and Implemented by
-Pritam Barua
+Pritam Barua,
-Bsc in Computer Science and Engineering
+> Bsc in Computer Science and Engineering, BGC Trust University Bangladesh
-Email: je.pritam429@gmail.com